 Is it real or not?

-This gemstone is not expensive enough to copy on a large scale and make it the fraud profitable.
-If you have a gemstone without any band, circles, patterns, and with an even green color it is fake.
+This gemstone is not expensive enough to copy on a large scale and make the fraud profitable.
+If you have a gemstone without any bands, circles, or patterns, and with an even green color it is fake.
 Unless it is a very small piece.